OBeeNya/Coursera_ML_Andrew_Ng/Week 8/Readme.md

 K must be inferior to m.
 Set μs equal to random xs.
 This randomness can give you different solutions / local optima.
-To mitigate that, try multiple initialization:
+To mitigate that, try multiple initializations:
 for i=1 to 50/1000
 randomly initialize K
 use K-means